Jan Albert Group - Our research

 Similarly, we study the genetic evolution, spread and immunity of SARS-CoV-2 and seasonal coronaviruses (229E, NL63, OC43, and HKU1) using data and samples from Clinical Microbiology and results from NGS.

 Emerging SARS-CoV-2 variants of concern (VOCs) illustrate the urgent need for continuous large-scale molecular surveillance of pandemic threats.
 Our project is supported by the SciLifeLab Pandemic Laboratory Preparedness program.
 We build on established collaborations between KI, Clinical Microbiology and SciLifeLab, which provides access to samples, data and expertise at Sweden’s largest clinical microbiology laboratory, serving 20% of the Swedish population.
 In this context we are responsible for surveillance of SARS-CoV-2 variants in the Stockholm Region.
-We have established large-scale capacity sequencing of SARS-CoV-2 using NGS and have generated 25,000 whole genome sequences.
+We have established large-scale capacity sequencing of SARS-CoV-2 using NGS and have generated more than 30,000 whole genome sequences.
 As an example of outputs from the project, we have written a report to the Swedish Corona Commission on the early introduction and spread of SARS-CoV-2 in Sweden.